m5c/EthereumGuide/ethereum-guide.md

 ### Transactions

 You can not use smart contracts without a basic understanding of transactions.
 Transactions are the payload of blocks.
-In "[Transfering Ether](#transfering-ether)" you have already gotten to know the first and most common type of transactions.
+With "[Transfering Ether](#transfering-ether)" you have already gotten to know the first and most common type for transactions.
-Ethereum defines only two more kinds of transactions:
+Ethereum defines only two more types:

  * Deposit of a new smart contract in the blockchain.
  * Calling a previously deposited smart contract.

-the transaction must be embedded into a newly added block.
-This is why it is crucial to run geth in mining mode, throughout the program execution.
+Commited transactions remain in a *pending state* until they have been embedded into a newly mined block.
+So apart from the transactions being already integrated into the blockchain there also is a dynamic pool of *unpersisted transactions*.
+This is why miners keep the chain alive.
+Though miners extend the blockchain for the sake of being rewarded, their actual contribution is the embedding of pending transactions into the blockchain.

 ### The procedure